raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_5.md

 ### Numbering plans for files

 Another cool thing to do with a sequence of photos from the ISS is to create a timelapse movie like the one in the first section of this project.
 This can be done on a Raspberry Pi with a single command — as long as the files are named sensibly and with an obvious sequence number.
-The naming convention for image files should be `image_001.jpg`, `image_002.jpg`, etc.
+The naming convention for image files should be `image_001.jpg`, `image_002.jpg`, etc. Remember not to include spaces in your filenames!

 ```python
 from time import sleep